 This finding of fact again deviates from the Officer's complaint/narrative which states: "I continued to drive past the vehicle and watched it immediately pull in behind me.
-I made it through the light at the intersection of King and Maple then attempted to park in front of the Officer's vehicle and came within inches of his front bumper then over corrected her vehicle and attempted to back up ending up crossways in the middle of the road.
-The Hearing Examiner states that the Petitioner then stopped and pulled away when she could not properly park.
-(Id.).
+I made it through the light at the intersection of King and Maple and pulled into a parking spot.
+I waited for the vehicle as it stopped at the red light."

-The Hearing Examiner next noted that Officer wrote in his complaint that the Petitioner stumbled out of her vehicle and started walking back to his cruiser; that he then ordered her to return to her vehicle several times; that when he approached and spoke to her he observed her to have slightly slurred speech and red eyes; that the Officer also noted that the Petitioner appeared to be disoriented, confused, had dry mouth and raspy voice (from the form DMV 314); and that the Officer noted the Petitioner made strange statements, however, no evidence as to what statements were actually made are part of the record.
+The Hearing Examiner next noted that Officer wrote in his complaint that the Petitioner stumbled out of her vehicle and started walking back to his cruiser; that he then ordered her to return to her vehicle several times; that when he approached and spoke to her he observed her to have slightly slurred speech and red eyes; that the Officer also noted that the Petitioner appeared to be disoriented, confused, had dry mouth and raspy voice (presumably from the form DMV 314); and that the Officer noted the Petitioner made strange statements, however, no evidence as to what statements were actually made are part of the record.
 (Id.).